pensjonatus/flash-fiction/blog/cherrys-house.md

 ---
-title: "Cherry's House"
+title: Cherry's House
 date: '2013-08-03'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 I opened the screen door, the front door was ajar.
 Music was playing inside the